cx-org/CombineX/README.md

 ## Get Started

-CombineX contains 3 products: `CombineX`, `CXShim`, and `CXTest`.
-You can simply use `CombineX` and ignore the presence of system Combine.

-But if you develop a library, it's encouraged to use `CXShim`, a virtual Combine interface, so your library is backward deployable **and** compatible with SwiftUI.
-See [Combine Compatible Package](https://github.com/cx-org/CombineX/wiki/Combine-Compatible-Package) for more information.
+> If you develop a library, it's recommended to use [`CXShim`](https://github.com/cx-org/CXShim) so your library is compatible with SwiftUI.

-`CXTest` is a test infrastructure for Combine, built on `CXShim`.
-It provides useful test utilities like [TracingSubscriber](Sources/CXTest/TracingSubscriber.swift) and [VirtualTimeScheduler](Sources/CXTest/VirtualTimeScheduler.swift).

 ### Requirements